smukvica/itech_naloga/README.md

     gcc *.c -fopenmp -lm -lpthread -lraylib -o client

-For compiling and using the client the raylib and raygui library are needed.
+For compiling and using the client the [raylib](https://github.com/raysan5/raylib) and [raygui](https://github.com/raysan5/raygui) library are needed.
+Raygui is already included since it's a header only library.
+Raylib has to be insalled separately.